Kurento/kurento/source/tutorials/js/module-pointerdetector.rst

    sudo apt-get install -y nodejs sudo npm install -g bower

-Due to `Same-origin policy`:term:, this demo has to be served by a HTTP server from ``localhost``.
-A very simple way of doing this is by means of an HTTP Node.js server which can be installed using `npm`:term: :
+WebRTC requires HTTPS, so this tutorial demo must be served by a secure web server.
+You can use whichever one you prefer, such as Nginx or Apache.
+For quick tests, a very straightforward option is to use Node.js to run the simple, zero-configuration `http-server <https://www.npmjs.com/package/http-server>`__:

 .. sourcecode:: bash

    sudo npm install -g http-server

-You also need the source code of this demo.
-You can clone it from GitHub, then start the HTTP server:
+You also need the source code of this demo; clone it from GitHub, then start the web server:

 .. sourcecode:: bash